In 15 Minutes, create a

 But most importantly of all

-Here are some more facts from 1946 that you could use to customize your poster
+Here are some more great events from 1953 that you could use to customize your poster:

 Printing Your Poster